-Each lecture exam is worth 150 points.
-Only your top two lecture exam scores will count as part of your overall course grade.
+Each lecture exam is worth 100 points.
 No early, late, or make-up exams will be given.

 The final exam is cumulative and is worth 250 points.
 The final exam is not one of the exam scores that may be dropped out of your overall course score.
 No early, late, or make-up final exams will be given.
 If you feel that any of your exams are graded incorrectly, you are always welcome to turn the exam in for a complete re-grade at the end of the lecture or laboratory period on the day the exam is passed back.